 - Verify that the cloud template is available in the catalog to the members of the selected projects with whom you shared the content.

-- Click Catalog, locate the imported cloud template, and review the projects to ensure that the project you configured is included.
+- On the Catalog page, locate the imported cloud template, and review the projects to ensure that the project you configured is included.

 - Click Request and provide any required information.

 If the cloud template has more than one released version, select the version that you want to deploy.